 Figure 1.
 SEM images from left to right of a,γ-PGA 10 kDa, b, γ-PGA 700 kDa, c, γ-PGA 1100 kDa, d, the WPI0 hydrogel control, e, the WPI-γ-PGA 10, 10 sample group, f, the WPI-γ-PGA 700, 10 sample group and g, the WPI-γ-PGA 1100, 10 sample group.
 The images were taken at x100, x3000 and x15,000 magnification.

 The analysed samples were taken from a portion of the centre of the hydrogel.
 Based on the images and the formation of cluster of spherical shapes, the results suggest changes in the hydrogel formation and potential interactions between WPI and γ-PGA, especially when compared to the γ-PGA kDa controls.
+The MW of the γ-PGA appeared to have no marked effect on the size of the spheres, which were approximately 1 μm in diameter.
 There are potential explanations for the formation of the clusters.
 For example, the charges of both WPI and γ-PGA can lead to electrostatic complexation and phase separation resulting in coacervation or complex coacervation, which in turn can result in spheres and clusters of spheres.
-Similarly, the spheres could be formed by the thermal aggregation of the WPI, where the denatured WPI is stabilized and formed into spheres through interactions with the γ-PGA chains, exposure of the hydrophobic regions or the exposure of the reactive groups.
+Similarly, the spheres could be formed by the thermal aggregation of the WPI, where the denatured WPI is stabilized and formed into spheres through interactions with the γ-PGA chains, perhaps due to exposure of the hydrophobic regions or the exposure of the reactive groups.
 However, discussion of the exact nature of this interaction must remain speculative in view of the limited data available.

 2.2.
 Fourier transform infrered (FTIR) spectroscopy

 FTIR analysis results can be seen in Figure 2 a-c.
-Post baseline removal the hydrogels demonstrated main bands at 3282 cm-1, 1630 cm-1, 1546 cm-1, 1459 cm-1, 1397 cm-1, and 1241 cm-1.
-The amide I, II and III regions were observable at wavenumbers 1630 nm, 1546 nm, and 1241 nm, respectively.
-A table of underlying interactions can be observed in Table 1.
+Post baseline removal, the hydrogels demonstrated main bands at 3282 cm-1, 1630 cm-1, 1546 cm-1, 1459 cm-1, 1397 cm-1, and 1241 cm-1.
+The amide I, II and III regions were observable at the wavenumbers 1630 nm, 1546 nm, and 1241 nm, respectively.
+An overview of underlying interactions is presented in Table 1.

-Due to the analysis being undertaken to study possible interactions between γ-PGA and WPI, further analysis focused on regions of interest known to be associated with glutamic acid.
+To study possible interactions between γ-PGA and WPI, further analysis focused on regions of interest known to be associated with glutamic acid.
 The underlying glutamic acid interactions can be observed in Table 2.
 For instance, [38] suggested glutamic acid side chain interactions at 926 cm-1 a result of C-C stretching vibrations.
-The results visible in Figure 2 e-f demonstrated significant changes in this region increased in the samples containing γ-PGA.
+The results visible in Figure 2 e-f demonstrated significant changes in this region, increased in the samples containing γ-PGA.
 Similarly, other regions of interest demonstrated similar results.
-Intensity, for all γ-PGA concentrations increased at 1241 cm-1 when compared to the WPI0 control.
+Intensity, for all γ-PGA concentrations, intensity increased at 1241 cm-1 when compared to the WPI0 control.
 The region 1241 cm-1 could be associated with glutamic acid side chain stretching vibrations of C-O bonds, side chain twisting vibrations of CH2 and in plane bending vibrations of C-H bonds.
-Likewise, the region at 1447 cm-1 demonstrated an increase of intensity for all concentrations when compared to the WPI control.
+Likewise, the region at 1447 cm-1 showed an increase of intensity for all concentrations when compared to the WPI control.